westover/westover.github.io/resume.md

 - Technical leader for projects.
 Engage in contract work for various businesses and government agencies.
 - Notable bids/projects:
   - NJ Transit authority bid for real-time passenger occupancy based on video feeds coming from the train.
 Proof of concept built on top of AWS using ECS for deployment, Elastic IPs, and different ML/AI products within AWS.
+  - ECS containers deployed were python based microservices including using Django for a serving layer in ECS.
+Used Amazon Keyspaces and S3 for storage for the pipeline configuration of microservices.
   - Ghosthunter app: Developed a React Native app which interfaces with the POC built for NJTA to do basic object detection and bounding boxes from images captured on the device.
 Released on Google Play Store and the Apple App Store using the Expo services.

 ### Uber